-The NEA Framework for Irradiation Experiments (FIDES) supports the fuel and material experimental needs of nuclear safety regulators, technical support organisations, research institutions and industry and safeguards experimental knowledge for future generations.
-FIDES connects a global network of research facilities to perform high-priority experiments through Joint ExpErimental Programmes (JEEPs).
+The NEA Second Framework for Irradiation Experiments (FIDES-II) supports the fuel and material experimental needs of nuclear safety regulators, technical support organisations, research institutions and industry and safeguards experimental knowledge for future generations.
+FIDES-II connects a global network of research facilities to perform high-priority experiments through Joint ExpErimental Programmes (JEEPs).

-Four Joint ExpErimental Programmes (JEEPs) are included in the 2021 – 2024 FIDES programme of work, which cover a wide range of research needs:
+Three Joint ExpErimental Programmes (JEEPs) are included in the 2022 – 2024 FIDES-II programme of work, which cover a wide range of research needs: